hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 [100+ already](https://hiqdev.com/packages)
 and we are not going to stop.
 When we need a new functionality &mdash; we create a new plugin.

 This approach is more or less suitable for other frameworks and even languages...
 Oops, I'm going too fast...
-It's enough for today.
+That's enough for today.
 Thank you for your attention.
 To be continued.

 ## P.S.